davidclin/python-resources/README.md

 As a best practice:
   - use virtual environments for all of your Python projects in order to store their dependencies
+  - and be mindful of what packages you install in a non-virtual environment as such package installs will go into the global environment
 </pre>